-Camera for iPad review
+Camera for iPad full review

 For whatever reason, Apple decided the initial iPad would ship without a built-in camera.
 If you find yourself disappointed by the omission of a camera, you may want to consider an app-based workaround from Headlight Software.